 - Exercising the courage to protect self and those we love from the destructive forces of Y, while holding compassion for the process that rooted a high concentration of Y in a human sibling (or group).

-- Processing our anger and fear, such that we are capable of seeing beyond, even if they still hold residence in our systems.
+- Processing anger and fear, such that we are capable of seeing beyond, even if anger and fear still hold residence in our systems.

-If we can all do this, I believe that we will each be carrying our share of the Y. If we can all do this, maybe one day the Y won’t be capable of residing in such concentrated form in one being or group, such that it spills over in violence, destruction, and tragedy.
+If we can all do this, maybe the Y won’t be capable of residing in such concentrated form in one being or group, such that it spills over in violence, destruction, and tragedy.
 If we each hold our small, controlled share and surround it with hope, light, and compassion, perhaps it can finally rest, seen and accepted, dormant and exhausted.

-Indeed, if we all carry Y together, hand-in-hand, our X will be free to resonate exquisitely at our expressive center, positioned perfectly as a willing receptacle for the infinitely abundant power of the spirit.
+Indeed, if we all carry Y together, hand-in-hand, our X will be free to resonate exquisitely at our expressive center, positioned perfectly as a willing receptacle for the infinitely abundant power of the sacred ALL.
 Our X will be lifted and trusted to drive our behavioral vehicle.
-Perhaps when we see the Y unmasked and exposed in it’s tormented and burdened form, our X will shine so brilliantly and boldly, that we can afford the Y a voice without feeling threatened… his pain and torment will be heard, understood, and accepted, leaving him no need to steal the gavel, or grab the wheel and crash the vehicle of our collective community.
+Perhaps when we see the Y unmasked and exposed in it’s tormented and burdened form, our X will shine so brilliantly and boldly, that we can afford the Y a voice without feeling threatened… pain and torment will be heard, understood, and accepted, leaving no need for it to steal the gavel, and crash the vehicle of our collective community.

 I wonder whether this is the key to solving the riddle that is winking its trickery at each living being rowing upstream in the rocky boat of human experience.
 Perhaps turning this key will shift our boats downstream, returning us to our eternal home?
 This is my hope.